 Christmas Evil (1980) review: a surprising psychological character study

-Christmas Evil: The Quick Verdict
+Christmas Evil: Quick Verdict

 The Verdict: Christmas Evil is a surprising deviation from the standard festive slasher formula.
 Instead of mindless violence, it offers a fascinating, albeit slow-burning, character study of a man’s mental collapse.
 With standout cinematography that defies its budget and a sympathetic performance from Brandon Maggart, this is a unique holiday classic that prefers psychological tension over gore.